 When exercise meets expertise, anything is possible.

-As an exercise and sport science (ESS) major at University of the Cumberlands, you’ll be learning from professors who are committed to helping you achieve your academic and career goals.
-In this bachelor's degree program, you can tailor your courses to your personal interests while building a strong academic foundation that’ll equip you to help others live their healthiest lives.
-From pursuing a strength-training career in the multi-billion sports industry to leading fitness classes in community centers, you will be prepared for any fitness job that comes your way.
+As an exercise and sport science degree major at University of the Cumberlands, you’ll be learning from professors who are committed to helping you achieve your academic and career goals.
+In this bachelor's exercise and sports science degree program, you can tailor your course studies in exercise physiology, biomechanics, sports psychology, among others, to your personal interests while building a strong academic foundation that’ll equip you to help others live their healthiest lives.
+From pursuing a strength-training career in the multi-billion sports industry to leading fitness classes in community centers, the exercise and sport science degree program will prepare you for any fitness career that comes your way – from sports medicine to athletic training and much more.

 Programs & Requirements